Morphology in Flowering Plants

 • Flower: Bisexual, zygomorphic

-• Calyx: Five sepals, gamosepalous; valvate/imbricate aestivation
+• Calyx: 5 sepals, gamosepalous; valvate/imbricate aestivation

-• Androecium: Ten stamens, diadelphous, dithecous anther
+• Androecium: 10 stamens, diadelphous, dithecous anther

 • Gynoecium: Superior ovary, monocarpellary, unilocular, many ovules; single style